 This course is an occasion for reflection on what it is one does when one 'does art.'
 It will focus on such issues as the nature of art, the relations of the various 'arts,' the relevance of such notions as 'expression,' 'creativity,' 'truth,' 'form,' to the doing of art and problems in interpreting and criticizing art.
-Alternate years, Spring '10.
+Spring, even years.